workoholyguy/Sequence-Classification-Machine-Learning/README.md

-# Sequence Classification with Graph-Based Features
+# Sequence Classification with Graph-Based Features (De-Bruijn Graphs, Overlap Graphs, Embedding, SVM )

 This Python project leverages the power of graph-based machine learning techniques to classify biological sequences.
 By converting sequences into k-mers, detecting overlaps, constructing an overlap graph, and employing Graph2Vec for embedding, the script enables effective classification with Support Vector Machines (SVM).